awsdocs/aws-cloudhsm-user-guide/doc_source/client-history.md

 + Fixed various bugs\.

 **PKCS \#11 Library**
-+ Updated the version number for consistency\.
++ Updated the version for consistency\.

 **OpenSSL Dynamic Engine**
-+ Updated the version number for consistency\.
++ Updated the version for consistency\.

 **Java Library**
 + Added support for additional algorithms\.